AAD 0012. Visual Communication

 Hours: 90 (36 lecture, 54 laboratory)

-Intermediate course in front-end web design.
-Current topics in website creation covered as they relate to visual design and user interfaces such as strategies for combining layout, graphics, text, typography, and interactivity in fully functioning websites.
-Special topics include coverage of industry standards and current technologies.
+Intermediate course in front-end web design and development.
+Current topics will be covered as they relate to user interface design, user experience design, usability principles, and accessibility expectations.
+Intermediate strategies addressing visual design and brand identity through the combination of layout design, visual assets such as images and graphics, copy and content, typography, and more.
+Special topics include coverage of industry standards and emerging technologies.
 (CSU)

 AAD 0087.
 Content Management Systems for Designers